yutadd/yutadd/README.md

 - I like cyber-security like seriously like literally!😎
 - Yas, of course I learning 'bout it!😀
 - I wanna collaborate on github to get something such as experience or so.😤
-- The most important thing for ya is I LOVE VTUBERs.🥰